 Breast Milk: the female body is a wonderland.
 Not only is it making and feeding a baby, but applying freshly expressed breast milk to your nipples can also help heal your battered boobs thanks to its antibacterial protection.

 Coconut Oil: if you’re looking for a purely plant-based option, Garden of Life's Organic Extra Virgin Coconut Oil is a great choice since it’s cold-pressed, which reduces the coconut flavor and aroma that could compete with the smell of your natural breast milk.
 While babies might enjoy coconut milk later in life, they’d rather stick to Momma’s magic milk at this age.

 You may notice we did not mention petroleum jelly (Vaseline) above as an option for soothing sore nips.
-While it is used in wound care and safe to apply to breasts, it’s highly debated whether it’s safe and beneficial to use during breastfeeding as it doesn’t allow airflow to the skin and is “not safe for ingestion.”
+While it is used in wound care, a great lip balm and cuticle care, and safe to apply to breasts, it’s highly debated whether it’s safe and beneficial to use during breastfeeding as it doesn’t allow airflow to the skin and is “not safe for ingestion.”

 The Bottom Line

-The health of you and your baby is your choice and preference.
-At the very least, we’re simply here to offer information and suggestions based on expert advice and research.
-At best, you might find a tip, trick, or amazing product you love.
+The health of you and your little one is your choice and preference.
+We can't promise instant relief (although, we can try!), but through nipple butter and salves for dry skin with cocoa butter, shea butter, marshmallow root, or other moisturizers for nipple pain, we want to do our best to help nursing mothers combat dryness and sensitive skin.
+At the very least, we’re simply here to offer information and suggestions for breastfeeding moms based on expert advice and research.
+At best, you might find a tip, trick, or a lifesaver product you love.

 Like most things in life, you do you!